-Condemnation and eminent domain are two terms in the land buying industry that you’ll encounter.
+Condemnation and eminent domain are two terms that you’ll encounter when buying land.

 And in these contexts, the information you get about the nature of eminent domain and condemnation may be sensationalized, confusing or incomplete.